jdinunzio/jdinunzio.github.io/_posts/2010-01-22-monad-non-tutorial.md

 arrows and functors and maybe Paul Hudak will friend me in facebook".
 Curiously, you have never say "Mmm, today I feel like I'm gonna make a program that uses hashtables".
-You don't try to impose data structures to your imperative programming, so why are you trying to force monads in your haskell programs?
-Don't go after monads, let the monads find you.
+You don't try to impose data structures to your imperative programming, so why are you trying to force monads in haskell?
+Don't go after monads, let monads find you.

 You'll know when you need them.
 One day you will make a program and you'll write a type constructor: